nyashaushe/ruscles-website/IMAGE_UPDATES_SUMMARY.md

 1. **Relevance**: Each image directly relates to the specific service or topic
 2. **Professional Quality**: High-resolution, professional photography from Unsplash
-3. **Brand Consistency**: Images that reflect the professional, modern brand of Ruscles Investments
+3. **Brand Consistency**: Images that reflect the professional, modern brand of Ruscle Investments
 4. **Technical Accuracy**: Images showing actual electrical and HVAC equipment/installations
 5. **Visual Appeal**: Engaging, well-composed images that enhance user experience